FlutterFlow/flutterflow-documentation/docs/resources/projects/libraries.md

     </iframe>
 </div>
 <p></p>

-After setting Library Values, they function just like any other variable in FlutterFlow.
-You can bind them to components, actions, or API calls, allowing you to easily configure dynamic settings across your project.

 :::tip
 For different [**development environments**](../../testing-deployment-publishing/development-environments/development-environments.md) (e.g., development vs. production), you can bind Library Values to [**environment values**](../../testing-deployment-publishing/development-environments/development-environments.md#use-environment-values).
 For instance, you could have two different Library Values for an API key, such as `DEV_OPENAI_API_KEY` and `PROD_OPENAI_API_KEY`, and bind them to the development and production environments to track API usage separately.